-Choosing the right lamp - CE Medical
+Choosing the right light therapy lamp - CE Medical Device

-To choose the right light therapy lamp , it is essential to follow certain principles and in particular to ensure that it has all the standards and certifications required for optimal reliability, efficiency and safety.
+To choose the right light therapy lamp , it is essential to follow certain principles and in particular ensure that it has all the standards and certifications required for optimal reliability, efficiency and safety.

 A light therapy lamp is therefore considered, according to this directive, as an active therapeutic device intended to act on the internal biological clock of the person using it: it is therefore a class I device.